-Do you need to short sell your home?
+Are you ready to short sell your home?

 Don't know what a short sale is?
-A short sale is when the amount of the outstanding loans is greater than the amount for which the home could sell.
-This could be caused by many factors, but often is a result of a rapidly declining housing market.
+A short sale happens when the amount of the outstanding loans is greater than the value of the home.
+Short sales are typically caused by home values in an area rapidly declining.

 First, determine the true market value of your home.
-A knowledgeable REALTOR®, like Issac W. Harper Real Estate Broker/Realtor©, will be able to give you a realistic idea of what your property should likely sell for based on a market analysis.
-Beware of websites where a computer estimates your home's market value since they may not have complete information or know important things like neighborhood trends and current listings.
+A knowledgeable REALTOR®, like Issac W. Harper Real Estate Broker/Realtor©, will be able to give you a reasonable idea of what your property will possibly sell for based on a market analysis.
+Watch out for websites where a computer estimates your home's market value since they may not have complete information or know important things like neighborhood trends and current listings.

-Next, find out your closing costs.
-My experience has taught me to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.
+Next, be sure to figure in your closing costs.
+My experience means I know to consider fees including title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs at closing.

-Finally, call your lender and make them aware of your situation.
-They may even have a particular team that manages short sales.
-Ask about their particular procedures.
-Some lenders will be more inclined to work with you than others.
-They may be able to lessen your loan principal or make other arrangements.
-Your lender will have to give consent for the final sale.
+Finally, get in touch with your lender and make them aware of the situation.
+They may even have a dedicated team that manages short sales.
+Ask about their exact process.
+Some lenders will be more able to work with you than others.
+They may be able to decrease how much you owe or make other arrangements.
+Your lender will have to agree to the final sale.